dr-michael-haley/imcanalysis/README.md

 Example tutorials can be found in the Tutorials folder.
 They should all work in an environment where SpatialBiologyToolkit package has been installed.

 # Preprocessing scripts for IMC data on University of Manchester CSF3 :test_tube: :electric_plug: :bee:
-I have added scripts for running preprocessing of IMC data on CSF3, or similar command line cloud computing platform: [Installation and usage guide](#CSF3)
+I have added scripts for running preprocessing of IMC data on CSF3, or similar command line cloud computing platform, see CSF3 folder in repo.

 ## IMC_Denoise - UPDATED Nov 2024
 ~This is a Jupyter notebook that implements the IMC Denoise approach (https://github.com/PENGLU-WashU/IMC_Denoise/) to marry up with the Bodenmiller IMC pipeline~